 These latest legislative moves from the House of Representatives and the FTC indicate a growing trend towards seeking to ban non-compete agreements.
 However, efforts by federal legislators and agencies to ban non-compete agreement are likely to face significant legal challenges, as such legislation would infringe on the right to contract, override the laws of as many as 47 states, along with raising questions concerning the rulemaking powers of the FTC.
 Florida courts have traditionally favored enforcement of non-compete clauses under section 542.335, Florida Statutes, in contrast to the approach taken by courts in some other states.
 Should a federal ban pass, many Florida businesses will need to reassess their hiring practices and procedures.
 Employers should carefully consult with counsel and consider reviewing their non-compete, confidentiality, non-disclosure, and non-solicitation agreements in light of this trend of potential new federal legislation.

-Ella A. Shenhav is a partner in the Tampa office of Shutts & Bowen LLP, where she is a member of the Business Litigation Practice Group and the firm's Pro Bono Committee.
-She is a Florida Supreme Court Certified Circuit Court Civil ...
+Ella A. Shenhav is a partner in the Tampa office of Shutts & Bowen LLP, where she is a member of the Business Litigation Practice Group.
+She is a Certified Information Privacy Professional (CIPP/US), accredited by the International ...

 - Federal Trade Commission Seeks to Ban Non-Competition Agreements

 - Federal Ban on Non-Competition Agreements Introduced in the House of Representatives